AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Register-namespace.md

         return
     }

-    // Create a new transfer type transaction transaction, err := client.NewTransferTransaction(
+   // Create a new transfer type transaction transaction, err := client.NewRegisterRootNamespaceTransaction(
 	// The maximum amount of time to include the transaction in the blockchain. sdk.NewDeadline(time.Hour * 1),
-        // The address of the recipient account. sdk.NewAddress("SBILTA367K2LX2FEXG5TFWAS7GEFYAGY7QLFBYKC", client.NetworkType()),
+	// The namespace Name.
-        // The array of mosaic to be sent.
+	"newnamespace",
-        []*sdk.Mosaic{sdk.Xpx(10000000)},
+	// The duration per block.
-        // The transaction message of 1024 characters. sdk.NewPlainMessage("Here you go"),
+	sdk.Duration(10),
     )
     if err != nil {
-        fmt.Printf("NewTransferTransaction returned error: %s", err)
+        fmt.Printf("NewRegisterRootNamespaceTransaction returned error: %s", err)
         return
     }